 Your child should not drink from straws, or eat suckers, popsicles or anything that has a stick that could poke the back of the throat.

-You will need to supervise your child for 3 weeks during tooth brushing.
+Your child will need to be supervised for 3 weeks during teeth brushing.
 Your child should not place the toothbrush too far back in the throat near incisions.